 Hormones are the body’s way of communicating one organ system with another.
 As we age, many of these important hormones begin to decline.
 Accompanying this decline is loss of vitality and function.
 Restoring these hormones to more youthful levels allows the individual the ability to regain metabolic fitness and health needed for continued quality of life.

 What hormones are evaluated?

 Estradiol, Testosterone, Progesterone.
 DHEA-S, Growth Hormone, Thyroid hormones, Melatonin, Pregnonolone, Insulin and Cortisol.

 Bioidentical hormones mean to replace a hormone that has the exact chemical structure that the body produces.
 Usually they are from a plant source and then altered in a laboratory to create the precise chemical structure of the human hormone.
 This is important as with a change in structure, comes a change in function and metabolism of the hormone, both impacting the safety of hormone replacement.

 Are Bioidentical hormones safer?

 There is considerable controversy about this topic.
-Bio identical hormones by their very nature are safer than the synthetic equivalent, however the safety of a hormone depends on many factors, including the chemical structure, the route of administration, (through the skin versus orally), the age of an individual when hormone treatment is initiated and the unique factors of an individual affecting the metabolic pathways of these hormones.
+Bio identical hormones by their very nature are safer than the synthetic equivalent, however the safety of a hormone depends on many factors, including the chemical structure, the route of administration, the age of an individual when hormone treatment is initiated and the unique factors of an individual affecting the metabolic pathways of these hormones.